PDA Universe of Pre-Filled Syringes and Injection Devices Conference 2024

 • Joseph M. Barakat, PhD, Senior Engineer, Veryst Engineering

-13:55 | Next-Generation Pre-Filled Syringe Soft Mist Inhaler: Exploring Potential And Benefits For Delivering Sensitive Biologics and mRNA Vaccines via The Intranasal Route
+13:55 | Next-Generation Pre-Filled Syringe Soft Mist Inhaler: Exploring Potential and Benefits for Delivering Sensitive Biologics and mRNA Vaccines via the Intranasal Route

 • Nicolas Buchmann, Chief Technology Officer, Resyca BV